Controlled Diffusions under Full, Partial and Decentralized Information: Existence of Optimal Policies and Discrete-Time Approximations: Near Optimality of Control Policies Designed for Discrete-time Models via Sampling

+The absolute continuity condition permitting measure transformation is applicable in the discrete-time setting as a consequence of the continuous-time framework discussed in Section \ref{partiallyObsSec}.

 Accordingly, we have that the cost (\ref{discretetimeApprCost}) under $\gamma$ is at most $2 (k+1)\|c\|_{\infty} \epsilon$ different from the cost of its continuous approximation $\gamma_C$ and the continuous policy $\gamma_C$ asymptotically, as $h \to 0$, attains the same cost by having access to the sampled measurements; see \cite[Prop.
 6.1]{saldiyukselGeoInfoStructure}.
+We then state the following refinement to Theorem \ref{TNearOptimPartial} with a truly regular discrete-time Partially Observable Markov Decision Process (POMDP) approximation\,.